z-torn/discord-bot/README.md

 - Added optional config setting specify what default utils to load.
 Will load all by default.
 - Added optional config to set the default logging mode `logging_mode='w'`
 - Added revised `commands.Bot` class to reserve basic bot attributes, otherwise it's the same as the default class.
+- Revised database config to show valid options for sqlite, mysql, or postgres.
+Default is sqlite.